beberlei/vim-php-refactor/README.md

 ## Rename class variable

 Renames variable under cursor inside the whole class.
 No renaming of getter/setter or checking for breaks in related classes takes place.

+## Implement all abstract functions

+If you copy the body of abstract class or interface into a concrete implementation class, and then execute this refactoring.
+It will turn all abstract methods into empty body methods throwing a runtime exception.